Ezequiel Duran Player Props: Rangers vs. Yankees

 Ezequiel Duran At The Plate

-- Duran is batting .314 with 11 doubles, a triple, nine home runs and nine walks.
+- Duran has 11 doubles, a triple, nine home runs and nine walks while hitting .308.

-- In 32.1% of his games this year, Duran has driven in at least one run.
-In 10 of those games (17.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Duran has had at least one RBI in 31.6% of his games this year (18 of 57), with more than one RBI 10 times (17.5%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.